ShahnawazHussain28/ShahnawazHussain28/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Shahnawaz Hussain
-### Web and game developer
+### Web, App and game developer

 > My journey was started out of curiosity.
-Got admission into BTECH in Computer Science.
-Working in a startup Gauge RO.
-Now I am creating awesome stuffs.
+Got admission into BTech in Computer Science.
+Working at a startup Gauge RO and VTAKU.
+Now I am creating awesome stuff.

 - 🌍  I'm based in Kolkata, India